CallMeRazer/KnockIt-Plugin/README.md

 # KnockIt-Plugin
-Minecraft Java Plugin to Play KnockIt
+Minecraft Java Plugin to Play KnockIt. \n
 The GameMode is about Knocking Each other off A Platform